❤️ Fitness & HealthFree · No signup

 Tips & Best Practices

 • Never eat below your BMR for extended periods.
-Severe restriction below BMR forces muscle catabolism for energy, triggers hormonal suppression of metabolism, and creates the metabolic adaptation that makes future dieting progressively harder.
+Severe restriction below BMR forces the body into muscle catabolism for energy, triggers hormonal suppression of metabolic rate, and creates the metabolic adaptation that makes future dieting progressively harder — a pattern studied extensively by the National Institutes of Health.

-• BMR declines approximately 1-2% per decade after age 30, primarily due to age-related muscle loss (sarcopenia).
-Consistent resistance training is the most effective intervention to preserve and even increase BMR with age.
+• BMR declines approximately 1 to 2 percent per decade after age 30, primarily due to age-related muscle loss known as sarcopenia.
+Consistent resistance training is the most effective intervention to slow and even partially reverse BMR decline with age, making it one of the best long-term investments in metabolic health.

-• Two people of identical height and weight can have BMRs differing by 200-300 calories if their body compositions differ significantly — the person with more muscle mass burns meaningfully more at rest every single day.
+• Two people of identical height and weight can have BMRs differing by 200 to 300 calories per day if their body compositions differ significantly.
+The person with more muscle mass burns meaningfully more at rest every single day — demonstrating why body recomposition through resistance training produces long-term metabolic advantages.

-• Thermic Effect of Food (TEF) adds approximately 10% to your daily calorie burn above BMR — your body expends energy digesting, absorbing, and metabolising food.
-High-protein meals have TEF of 20-30%, making protein inherently metabolism-friendly.
+• Thermic Effect of Food adds approximately 8 to 10 percent to your daily calorie burn above BMR — your body expends energy digesting, absorbing, and metabolising food.
+High-protein meals have the highest TEF at 20 to 30 percent, making protein inherently the most metabolism-friendly macronutrient per calorie consumed.

-• Thyroid hormones (T3 and T4) are the primary regulators of BMR.
-Hypothyroidism reduces BMR by 10-30%; hyperthyroidism raises it.
-Unexplained weight changes that resist diet and exercise intervention warrant thyroid function testing.
+• Thyroid hormones T3 and T4 are primary regulators of BMR.
+Hypothyroidism reduces BMR by 10 to 30 percent while hyperthyroidism raises it significantly.
+Unexplained weight changes that resist diet and exercise intervention warrant thyroid function testing with TSH, free T3, and free T4 measurements.

-• Fever raises BMR: every 1 degree Celsius increase in body temperature raises metabolic rate approximately 10-13%, which is why illness causes unintentional weight loss despite reduced appetite.
+• Fever raises BMR: every 1 degree Celsius increase in body temperature raises metabolic rate approximately 10 to 13 percent, which is why serious illness causes unintentional weight loss despite reduced appetite.
+This thermal regulation mechanism requires substantial energy to sustain.

-• Crash diet warning: 8 weeks of 25% caloric restriction can reduce BMR by an additional 8-10% beyond what is explained by weight loss alone — this "metabolic suppression" can persist for months after the diet ends, a key mechanism behind yo-yo weight cycling.
+• Crash diet warning: 8 weeks of 25 percent caloric restriction can reduce BMR by an additional 8 to 10 percent beyond what is explained by weight loss alone.
+This metabolic suppression, studied in contestants of The Biggest Loser, can persist for months or years after the diet ends — a key mechanism behind weight regain after rapid loss.

-• Clinical measurement of BMR uses indirect calorimetry: measuring oxygen consumed and carbon dioxide produced over a resting period.
-Calculator formulas estimate BMR with plus or minus 10% accuracy for most individuals — use tracked weight trends to calibrate.
+• Clinical measurement of BMR uses indirect calorimetry: measuring oxygen consumed and carbon dioxide produced over a resting period in a fasted, thermoneutral state.
+Calculator formulas estimate BMR with plus or minus 10 percent accuracy for most people — use tracked weight trends over 2 to 3 weeks to calibrate your individual TDEE from real-world data.

 Who Uses This Calculator

-People starting a weight loss programme use BMR to establish the minimum calorie floor that protects muscle mass and metabolic function, preventing the restrictive dieting mistakes that cause long-term metabolic damage.
-Clinical registered dietitians use BMR as the medical foundation for calculating nutritional requirements in hospital patients, including tube feeding and parenteral nutrition prescriptions where precision directly affects patient outcomes.
-Personal trainers explain BMR to clients as the physiological reason why "starvation diets" damage long-term metabolism and why sustainable deficits produce better body composition outcomes than extreme restriction.
-Athletes in weight-class sports use BMR calculations to plan controlled weight cuts that minimise muscle and performance loss while reaching competition weight.
-People recovering from eating disorders use BMR as an objective, science-based starting point for rebuilding healthy eating patterns and understanding their body's actual energy needs.
-Researchers in metabolism, obesity medicine, and sports science use BMR measurement and estimation in study protocols investigating energy balance, metabolic adaptation, and the physiological responses to different dietary interventions.
+People starting a weight loss programme use BMR to establish the minimum calorie floor that protects muscle mass and metabolic function, preventing the severe restriction mistakes that cause long-term metabolic damage and the yo-yo weight cycling pattern.
+Clinical registered dietitians use BMR as the medical foundation for calculating nutritional requirements in hospital patients, including tube feeding and parenteral nutrition prescriptions where caloric precision directly affects patient outcomes and recovery.
+Personal trainers explain BMR to clients as the physiological reason why starvation diets damage long-term metabolism and why sustainable, moderate deficits produce better body composition outcomes than extreme restriction.
+Athletes in weight-class sports such as boxing, wrestling, powerlifting, and martial arts use BMR calculations to plan controlled weight cuts that minimise muscle and performance loss while meeting competition weight requirements.
+People recovering from eating disorders use BMR as an objective, science-based starting point for rebuilding healthy eating patterns and understanding their body's actual energy needs — replacing the distorted internal perceptions common in disordered eating with real physiological data.
+Researchers in metabolism, obesity medicine, and sports science use BMR measurement and estimation in study protocols investigating energy balance, metabolic adaptation, and physiological responses to dietary interventions.
+Healthcare providers treating patients with thyroid disorders use BMR calculations to monitor the metabolic consequences of hormonal changes and assess the effectiveness of thyroid hormone treatment.

 Optimised for: USA · Canada · UK · Australia · Calculations run in your browser · No data stored